 If you have any questions or need assistance to make amendments to your business, then feel free to contact us for a free consultation.
 T: +62 21 300 297 27 E: email@example.com or come and visit us in our office in Bellagio Mall Mega Kuningan, the only walk in Company Establishment Agency in Jakarta!

-About the author: Mega Rizkiani is a graduate of Law from the Diponegro University.
-She has over 3 years’ experience setting up businesses & registering Trademarks and has helped hundreds of people turn their dreams into a reality.
+About the author: Mega Rizkiani is a graduate of Law from the prestigious Diponegoro University in Indonesia.
+She has many years’ experience setting up businesses and has helped hundreds of people turn their dreams into a reality.

-In addition to Trademarks, she can also help review and draft agreements, draft company regulations, create company establishments, set up business licenses, revise company documents as well as offer legal consultations.
+In addition to Company Establishment, she can also help review and draft agreements, draft company regulations, register trademarks, set up business licenses, revise company documents as well as offer legal consultations.